lukasz-migas/pyimzML/README.md

 ## What's different from the original version

+### Main changes

+- renamed few functions to follow the `snake_case` style.
+Where appropriate, the old method names remained and alias functions have been created
+- the `PortableSpectrumReader` parser now has nearly identical interface to the `ImzMLParser`.
+This was done by replacing the way binary (`.ibd`) data was read from handle to `with open(FILENAME.ibd) as ibd_handle` meaning that it can be easily pickled.
+This also enables multicore support to ion image extraction
+- moved the `browse` and the two classes to separate file as it didn't fit with the parsers
+- the `ImzMLParser` now has two additonal keyword parameters (`as_threads` and `pool_size` which control how multicore/thread) data is read
+- the `ImzMLParser` no longer uses handles to the `ibd_file` but simply extracts the filename (attribute `.name`) and handles it like that

-### Implemented
+### Implemented so far

 - changed the test framework
 - added GitHub workflows for CI testing
 - changed few method names
 - tidied-up code and renamed few unclear variables

-### Planned

-- multi-thread/core support for extracting ion images
+- multi-thread/core support for extracting ion images (see `get_async_ion_image`)

+### Planned features

 - speed-up XML parsing (if possible?)
 - add support for parsing compressed imzML files as currently decompression is omitted by the parser
-- changed the structure of byte offset arrays to single 2D array
+- changed the structure of byte offset arrays to single 2D array - somewhat tricky since we do not know the number of pixels in the the dataset so pre-allocation of large array is not convenient

 ## Installation